mvac7/TARP/README.md

 ### Song:

 - If you click on the title "Song", it will generate a random pattern, it will activate the Rhythm and Melody channels and if it is not, it will go into Play mode.
 - Random button, generates Rhythm and Melody patterns.
 - Play/Stop button, for change play mode.
-- Back button, load the previous pattern.
+- A/B radio button, swap patterns A and B.
+- Copy option, copy the current pattern over the opposite.
 - Speed controller.
 It is based on VBLANK cycles.
 [1 = very fast; 8 = quite slow]

 ### Rhythm: